alertbox/try-docsify/docs/quick-start.md

 - Replace the repository paths to yours.
 Find and replace all `alertbox/gh-quickstart`, for example: `kosalanuwan/my-awesome-docsify`
 - Then replace the remaining repository names to yours.
 Find and replace all occurrences of `gh-quickstart`, for example: `my-awesome-docsify`
 - Next, replace the website name to your site name.
-Find and replace all `GitHub Quick Start`, for example: `My Awesome Docsify`
+Find and replace all `GitHub Quickstart`, for example: `My Awesome Docsify`
 - Replace all the screenshots too

 Next, refresh the browser, navigate around the site to see your updated content.
-[Docsify's Getting Started]() guide is a good source of information to further tweak your site.
+[Docsify's Quick start](https://docsify.js.org/#/quickstart) guide is a good source of information to further tweak your site.